mdpiper/fortran-python/cython/README.md

 # cython

-A Fortran example that can be called in Python through `cython`.
+A Fortran example that can be called in Python through Cython.
+All options for the example use the `square` function from the *mathability* module.
+It takes an integer array as a parameter and returns an integer array with the squared values of the inputs.

 Here's the gist of the example, from [Fortran Best Practices](http://www.fortran90.org/src/best-practices.html):
 > Notice that we didn't write any C code--we only told Fortran to use the C calling convention when producing the ".o" files, and then we pretended in Cython that the function is implemented in C, when in fact it's linked from Fortran directly.
 So this is the most direct way of calling Fortran from Python.
 There is no intermediate step, and no unnecessary processing/wrapping involved.

 There are three options for building this example, as described below.